Wine glass and car keys with police lights in background representing BAC and DUI in California

 It is sometimes useful to estimate how many drinks someone would have to drink to be at a certain BAC.
 Wine is generally 12% alcohol, while beer is about 4%.
 You can say that 4 ounces of wine (glass of wine) has the equivalent alcohol content to a 12-ounce beer.
 Furthermore, 1.25 ounces of 80-proof liquor (40% alcohol) is equal to 1 ounce of 100-proof liquor (50% alcohol).

 Many experts warn of the dangers associated with what is called “extrapolating” to past BAC levels.
-If all that is known is the time you were pulled over by the police and the chemical test result, Dr. Kurt Dubowksi, the University of Oklahoma Distinguished Professor of Medicine and Director of Toxicology Laboratories at the University of Oklahoma, says that “no forensically valid forward or backward extrapolation… is ordinarily possible.”3
+If all that is known is the time you were pulled over by the police and the chemical test result, Dr. Kurt Dubowski, the University of Oklahoma Distinguished Professor of Medicine and Director of Toxicology Laboratories at the University of Oklahoma, says that “no forensically valid forward or backward extrapolation… is ordinarily possible.”
+3

 BAC Laws in California

-When the prosecutor charges you with a DUI, the BAC is significant evidence against you.
-It is illegal to drive with a BAC of 0.08 percent or more.4
+• It is illegal to drive with a BAC of 0.08 percent or more if you are 21 or older.4

-It is illegal for someone under 21 to drive with a BAC of 0.05 percent or more.5 It is also against the law for a person under 21 to drive with a BAC of 0.01 percent or more.6
+• It is illegal for someone under 21 to drive with a BAC of 0.05 percent or more.5

-It is against the law for commercial drivers and “passenger for hire” drivers to drive with a BAC of 0.04 percent or more.8
+• It is unlawful for commercial drivers and “passenger for hire” drivers to drive with a BAC of 0.04 percent or more.8

 High BAC Enhancement